“…ther is many a man that crieth ‘Werre! werre!

 Personally, I loved teaching and in all my years in a classroom would never have allowed myself to hate any child.
 I don’t use the word “hate” loosely.
 The young people I know who are in or have tried to get into the TforA program are wonderful young men and women.

-What, then, is wrong with this picture?
-To begin with, we have a serous problem in this country when we start from the premise (now accepted by some of the most obnoxious education reformers in America today) that the big problem in schools is idiot teachers.
+What, then, is wrong?
+To begin with, we have a serious problem in this country when we start from the premise (now accepted by some of the most obnoxious education reformers in America today) that the big problem in schools is idiot teachers.

-I see stories about the recent shooting at Chardon High, for instance, and wonder, "Does anyone believe that all that blood was spilled because some teacher was stupid?
-You don't have to be all that gifted intellectually to notice that most problems in education have nothing to do with the mental capacities of the men and women at the fronts of our nation's classrooms.
+I see stories about the shooting at Chardon High, here in Ohio, for instance and wonder, “Does anyone believe that all that blood was spilled because some teacher was stupid?
+You don’t have to be all that gifted intellectually to notice that most problems in education have nothing to do with the mental capacities of the men and women at the fronts of our nation’s classrooms.

-Certainly, it's a gross oversimplification to argue that smarter people can fix all of society's problems.
-One might even point out that sometimes smartest people, i. e.
-Wall Street leaders, cause our most serious problems.
-It's a gross insult, too, to dedicated "regular" teachers, to hint that we could save every child if our garden-variety educators weren't so infernally ignorant.
+Certainly, it’s a gross oversimplification to argue that smarter people can fix all of society’s ills.
+One might even point out that sometimes the smartest people, i.e. Wall Street leaders, cause our most serious problems.
+It’s a gross insult, too, to dedicated “regular” teachers, to hint that we could save every child if these garden-variety educators weren’t so infernally ignorant.

 Don’t talk about what a hero you’re going to be until you prove you’re a hero.